 An invasion of privacy occurs when an individual is “portrayed falsely and in a highly offensive manner.
 There are greater interests for unwanted photos of children posted without their consent.
 The Children’s Online Privacy Act of 1998 serves to protect the interests of children on the internet.

-Unfortunately, people who have suffered defamation as a result of an online presence are somewhat limited in the measures they are able to take.
-The Communications Decency Act passed by Congress has restricted these individuals from pursuing legal action against the online source such as facebook, or google.
+Unfortunately, people who have suffered defamation as a result of an online presence are somewhat limited in the measures they can take.
+The Communications Decency Act passed by Congress has restricted these individuals from pursuing legal action against online sources such as Facebook, or Google.

-The photo must contain a false statement, since truth is a defense to a defamation suit.
+The photo must contain a false statement since truth is a defense to a defamation suit.
 Additionally, if a photo is modified in an “absurd” way, this may warrant a defamation suit.
-In the event that someone has posted a photo that contains a “false statement” or is “absurdly modified,” you should seek legal advice about whether you have a defamation suit.
+If someone has posted a photo that contains a “false statement” or is “absurdly modified,” you should seek legal advice about whether you have a defamation suit.